 Team Mental Models are a means to improve team performance

 You will most properly utilize teams to get complex tasks done in your organization.
 Areas where you might have teams in place could be product development, production, problem solving, or just for implementing a specific business related project.
 Many organizations have more than one such business related project running in parallel.
-Examples include the introduction a new IT-systems, excellence initiatives or projects to introduce new regulatory frameworks.
+Examples include the introduction a new IT-systems, excellence and safety initiatives or projects to introduce new regulatory frameworks.
 This makes teams an important building block of organization in almost any industry and in the public sector.
 Whether those teams achieve or even exceed the expected performance criteria adds up to one important component your organizations overall performance.

 This leads inevitably to the questions what you can do in order to make sure your teams deliver what is expected.
 There is a strong body of evidence that Team Mental Models have a positive impact on team performance across a wide range of industries and organizational settings.
 This CQ Dossier targets at summarizing the key take-aways you as an executive, manager and professional need to know in order to benefit from the positive effects of Team Mental Models in your organization.